-The Oceania Ecosystem Services Forum (OESF) brings researchers, practitioners, decision makers and knowledge holders from communities dependent on and managing ecosystem services, into one community on ecosystem services (ACES: A Community on Ecosystem Services).
+The Oceania Ecosystem Services Forum (OESF) brings researchers, practitioners, decision-makers and knowledge holders from different communities who are dependent on, and managing for, ecosystem services into ‘one’ – A Community on Ecosystem Services (ACES).

 From across Oceania we ‘welcome’ you all to the Oceania Ecosystem Services Forum!